Russ

 5. I understand that hiring a multinational team brings about its own challenges.
 It’s one thing to impose company values onto an internationally diverse team, but it’s another to understand that each person potentially brings a wildly different set of expectations to their working lives.

-6. I highly value empathy and nonviolent communication despite “empathy” being a buzzword.
+6. I highly value empathy and nonviolent communication despite “empathy” being an industry buzzword.
 Years in the industry have shown me: Computers are easy, people are hard.

 7. Engendering diversity and inclusion is great (and the ethical thing to do), but it usually has to start at the upper levels of a company.
 It’s also obvious when a company touts D&I for face value.
 Despite this, there are small things everyone can do to make their work environment just a bit more welcoming.

 8. Transparency: if communication didn’t happen publicly, it didn’t happen.
-I also find tools for visual communication like Miro incredibly helpful.
+I also find tools for visual communication (like Excalidraw, Mural, Miro etc.) incredibly helpful.

 9. Tech leadership is a great skill that can be exercised by any developer at any level.
 There’s much more to being a great developer than just coding.